Abu Tayeb Daoud bin Abdul Rahman

-Sharif Abu Tayeb Daoud bin Abdul Rahman bin Abi Al-Fatik Abdullah bin Dawood bin Suleiman who took command of Mecca in 1012 AD was the first Banu Hashim to rule Mecca.
+Sharif Abu Tayeb Daoud bin Abdul Rahman bin Abi Al-Fatik Abdullah bin Daoud bin Suleiman bin Abdullah who took command of Mecca in 1012 AD was the first Banu Hashim to rule Mecca.
 He continued to lead the city through 1039.
 He founded the Mikhlaf al-Sulaymani, and ruled the surrounding areas.
 He yielded the rule of Hijaz to his brother Sharif Mohammed bin Abdul Rahman bin Abi Al-Fatak.
 His descendants today are Al-Fakher, Abu Omreen, Al-Mahdi and Al-Hamzah.